leanguardia/bolivian-music/README.md

-# Bolivian Music Recommender
+# Bolivian Artists Recommender
 ### Sistema de recomendación de Música Boliviana

-Bolivian has huge and varied music talent.
-However, not many people know it.
-Implementing a recommender systems and make it public will help bolivians and the world to discover amazing bolivian music.
+Bolivian musicians are very talented but unfortunately not many people know it.
+This data-based project aims to promote bolivian artists and make them more visible for locals and the world.

-This Data Science project about bolivian music consists in:
+The project consists in:
-1. The construction of a dataset of bolivian artists from Spotify data.
+- The construction of a dataset of bolivian artists by fetching public Spotify data.

-3. Artists Segmentation with unsupervised learning techniques.
+- The application of data clustering techniques to segment the collected data and gain artists description.
-3. The implementation of a web app for music recommendations application for a knowledge-based recommeder system for Bolivian music.
+- The implementation of a web app for data visualization and knowledge-based artist recommendations.

 ## Dependencies